offalynne/Input/docs/10.0/Frequently-Asked.md

 If you believe Input is impacting performance based on profiler readings, **examine Time (Ms) and ignore Step (%)**.
 Unless Input is significantly contributing to a total Time (Ms) that is greater than your frame target (eg 17ms) the problem is elsewhere.

 Some known culprits for misdiagnosed performance issues are shaders, driver problems (Xbox controller related), and debugger Watches, all of which impact FPS in ways unrelated to the library, which the profiler may not make obvious.
-Feel free to pursue help for general performance problems, but **do not rely on Step (%)** for diagnosing or reporting library performance issues — **Time (Ms) values only**!
+Feel free to pursue help for general performance problems, but **do not rely on Step (%)** for diagnosing or reporting library performance issues — **monitor (ms) values only**!

 &nbsp;